Biography and current work

 MissionResearch in the Lutolf lab is at the interface of stem cell biology and bioengineering to gain fundamental insight into how complex three-dimensional (3D) microenvironments, termed niches, control the behavior of stem cells.
 We exploit this know-how to develop novel technologies for maintaining stem cells in vitro and for controlling their differentiation and self-organization into 3D functional tissues (organoids).

-BiographyProfessor Matthias Lutolf is Director of the Institute of Bioengineering (IBI) EFPL, and Head of the Laboratory of Stem Cell Bioengineering.
-He was trained as a Materials Engineer at ETH Zurich where he also carried out his Ph.D. studies on the development of a novel class of biomaterials for tissue engineering (awarded with ETH medal in 2004).
-Lutolf carried out postdoctoral studies at the Baxter Laboratory in Stem Cell Biology at Stanford University on microenvironmental (niche) regulation of adult stem cells (2005-2007).
-He started up his independent research group at EPFL with a European Young Investigator (EURYI) award.
+BiographyProfessor Matthias Lutolf is Head of the Laboratory of Stem Cell Bioengineering.
+He was trained as a Materials Engineer at ETH Zurich where he also carried out his Ph.D. studies on the development of a novel class of biomaterials for tissue engineering (awarded with ETH medal).
+Lutolf carried out postdoctoral studies at the Baxter Laboratory in Stem Cell Biology at Stanford University.
+He started up his independent research group at EPFL in 2007 with a European Young Investigator (EURYI) award.
 By interfacing advanced biomaterials engineering, microtechnology and stem cell biology, a major goal in his lab is to uncover mechanisms of stem cell fate regulation; knowledge that will contribute to better ways to grow stem cells in culture and use them for various new applications.

 Matthias LütolfDr. sc. techn.